wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Flood control
 * Advanced dashboard for managing your chatrooms
 * Send audio and video messages
-* NEW - set your sound for different types of operations
+* Set your sound for different types of operations
-* NEW - Upload files
+* NEW - Upload Docs, Excel, PowerPoint, PDF files
+* NEW - Upload Images
 </pre>

 <pre>